-Share of profit from joint ventures and associates: decrease 21% Recognition of profit sharing from joint ventures and an associate was decreased by THB 1,341 million compared to 2022 was a net result of: A decrease in profit sharing recognition from HPC power plant and PFMC of THB 668 million.
-This was a decrease in operating performance of THB 375 million, resulting from the plan and unplan maintenance shutdown, also from a decrease in gain on exchange rate of THB 293 million.
+Share of profit from joint ventures and associates: decrease 21%

+Recognition of profit sharing from joint ventures and an associate was decreased by THB 1,341 million compared to 2022 was a net result of:

+- A decrease in profit sharing recognition from HPC power plant and PFMC of THB 668 million.
+This was a decrease in operating performance of THB 375 million, resulting from the plan and unplan maintenance shutdown, also from a decrease in gain on exchange rate of THB 293 million. - 2.
 A decrease in profit sharing recognition from Nakoso power plant in Japan of THB 417 million.
-This was a result of the shutdown of power plant for maintenance to improve efficiency and stability in the long run.
+This was a result of the shutdown of power plant for maintenance to improve efficiency and stability in the long run. - 3.
 A decrease in profit sharing recognition from investment in renewable power and energy technology business of THB 1,145 million.
 This was because in the previous year the group recognized a gain from sales of investment of THB 2,850 million, whereas in this year there was gain on fair value remeasurement for investment in battery business of THB 1,336 million.
-Moreover, there was a lesser impact from foreign exchange rate conversion compared to 2022.
-An increase in profit sharing recognition from SLCP of THB 477 million, which was mainly an increase in operating performance of THB 309 million, a decrease in deferred tax expense, and loss on foreign exchange rate translation, totaling THB 168 million.
-Other income (expense) volume and entering a coal supply contract at favorable price, led to substantially decrease in coal cost.
-Other expense of THB 4,418 million was comprised of: 1.
-Net loss on financial derivatives THB 5,091 million that was realized loss on fair value of financial derivatives of THB 3,478 million and unrealized loss on fair value of financial derivatives of THB 1,613 million.2.
-Interest income of THB 246 million.3.
-Management fee income of THB 185 million, primary was management fees charged to related companies and joint ventures.
-4. Net loss on foreign exchange rate of THB 36 million was mainly from unrealized loss on exchange rate from conversion of USD currency loan from related party at the end of the period, caused by a depreciation of RMB currency against USD currency compared to 2022.
-Average exchange rate of USD/RMB for 2023 was RMB 7.0796 (2022: RMB 6.7296). of USD/RMB for 2023 was RMB 7.0796 (2022: RMB 6.7296).
-5. Other income of THB 278 million was comprised of: - Pipeline connecting fee income charged to new steam customers of of USD/RMB for 2023 was RMB 7.0796 (2022: RMB 6.7296).
-5. Other income of THB 278 million was comprised of: Pipeline connecting fee income charged to new steam customers of CHP plants in China of THB 65 million. of USD/RMB for 2023 was RMB 7.0796 (2022: RMB 6.7296).
-5. Other income of THB 278 million was comprised of: - Pipeline connecting fee income charged to new steam customers of of USD/RMB for 2023 was RMB 7.0796 (2022: RMB 6.7296).
-5. Other income of THB 278 million was comprised of: Pipeline connecting fee income charged to new steam customers of CHP plants in China of THB 65 million.
-Ash and slag sales from CHP plants in China of THB 13 million.
-Subsidy income from Chinese government for electricity production of expansion in USA.
+Moreover, there was a lesser impact from foreign exchange rate conversion compared to 2022. - 4.
+An increase in profit sharing recognition from BLCP of THB 477 million, which was mainly an increase in operating performance of THB 309 million, a decrease in deferred tax expense, and loss on foreign exchange rate translation, totaling THB 168 million. - An increase in profit sharing recognition from SLG power plant of THB 412 million resulting from better operating performance due to higher sales volume and entering a coal supply contract at favorable price, led to substantially decrease in coal cost.

+Other income (expense)

+Other expense of THB 4,418 million was comprised of:

+- Net loss on financial derivatives THB 5,091 million that was realized loss on fair value of financial derivatives of THB 3,478 million and unrealized loss on fair value of financial derivatives of THB 1,613 million. - 2.
+Interest income of THB 246 million. - 3.
+Management fee income of THB 185 million, primary was management fees charged to related companies and joint ventures. - 4.
+Net loss on foreign exchange rate of THB 36 million was mainly from unrealized loss on exchange rate from conversion of USD currency loan from related party at the end of the period, caused by a depreciation of RMB currency against USD currency compared to 2022.
+Average exchange rate of USD/RMB for 2023 was RMB 7.0796 (2022: RMB 6.7296). - 5.
+Other income of THB 278 million was comprised of: - Pipeline connecting fee income charged to new steam customers of CHP plants in China of THB 65 million. - Ash and slag sales from CHP plants in China of THB 13 million. - Subsidy income from Chinese government for electricity production of THB 90 million. - Subsidy income from Chinese government to support carbon emission reduction policy of THB 73 million. - Other income of THB 37 million.